jddeep/Flutter-Runner/README.md

 ## Usage examples

-This example first fetches the dependencies with `flutter pub get` and then builds an apk and runs the flutter tests in parallel.
+This example first cleans any stale build, gets and updates the dependencies with `flutter pub get` and then builds a release apk to run on all mobile devices(android) and runs the flutter tests in parallel.

 ```
 action.yml
 name: 'Flutter Mate'
-description: ' This action provides flutter for Github Actions.'
+description: 'Github action for apk building for flutter apps.'
 runs:
   using: 'docker'
   image: 'Dockerfile'
   ---------------------------------------
 main.yml
 on: push
-name: build and test app
+name: cleans, build and test app (mobile - android)
 jobs:
   build:
     name: install dependencies
     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@master

+    - name: clean stale build and cache
+      uses: ./action
+      with:
+        args: clean

     - name: install dependencies
       uses: ./action